CU-ESIIL/Innovation-Summit-2024__13_Using-AI-to-understand-environmental-change/README.md

 [![DOI](https://zenodo.org/badge/800258296.svg)](https://zenodo.org/doi/10.5281/zenodo.11188987)

-# [Your Team Name]
+# Environmental & human wildfire AI

-Welcome to the **[Your Team Name]** repository, an integral part of ESIIL and Earth Lab's Forest Carbon Codefest.
+Welcome to the **Environmental & human wildfire AI** repository, an integral part of ESIIL and Earth Lab's Forest Carbon Codefest.
 This repository is the central hub for our team, encompassing our project overview, team member information, codebase, and more...

 #practice edit

 ## Our Project
-[Provide a brief overview of your project here.
+Our team is hoping to answer the question of how wildfire severity, human, and other environmental factors effect down stream water quality.
+We hope to use AI to combine many disparate datasets and use those to predict water quality post-fire.

+Specifically, we ask: How does wildfire severity alongside human and environmental factors effect downstream water quality?

+## Dataset Ideas

+- MTBS
+- FIRED
+- USGS Stream gauge
+- DB Hydro
+- NLCD

+## Specific Goals

+- Publish a paper on our work
+- Practice and utiliza multiple machine learning approaches
+- Find meaningful results

 ## Documentation
 - Access detailed documentation on our [GitHub Pages site](https://your-gh-pages-url/).